Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 There are two ways to implement a new data type: create a new attribute (standard approach), or use the notion of User Attribute by means of a combination of standard attributes  (alternative way)

-In order to create a new attribute in the standard way do the following:
-* Create a class inherited from *TDF_Attribute* and implement all purely virtual and necessary virtual methods:
+In order to create a new attribute in the standard way, create a class inherited from *TDF_Attribute* and implement all purely virtual and necessary virtual methods:
-	+ **ID()** -- returns a unique GUID of a given attribute
+* **ID()** -- returns a unique GUID of a given attribute
-	+ **Restore(attribute)** -- sets fields of this attribute equal to the fields of a given attribute of the same type
+* **Restore(attribute)** -- sets fields of this attribute equal to the fields of a given attribute of the same type
-	+ **Paste(attribute, relocation_table)** -- sets fields of a given attribute equal to the field values of this attribute ; if the attribute has references to some objects of the data framework  and relocation_table has this element, then the given attribute must also refer to this object .
+* **Paste(attribute, relocation_table)** -- sets fields of a given attribute equal to the field values of this attribute ; if the attribute has references to some objects of the data framework  and relocation_table has this element, then the given attribute must also refer to this object .
-	+ **NewEmpty()** -- returns a new attribute of this class with empty fields
+* **NewEmpty()** -- returns a new attribute of this class with empty fields
-	+ **Dump(stream)** --  outputs information about a given attribute to a given stream debug (usually outputs an attribute of type string only)
+* **Dump(stream)** --  outputs information about a given attribute to a given stream debug (usually outputs an attribute of type string only)
-* Create the persistence classes for this attribute according to the file format chosen for the document (see below).

 Methods *NewEmpty, Restore* and *Paste* are used for the common transactions mechanism (Undo/Redo commands).
 If you don’t need this attribute to react to undo/redo commands, you can write only stubs of these methods, else you must call the Backup method of the *TDF_Attribute* class every time attribute fields are changed.

-If you use a standard file format and you want your new attributes to be stored during document saving and retrieved to the data framework whenever a document is opened, you must do the following:

-  1. If you place an attribute to a new package, it is desirable (although not mandatory) if your package name starts with letter "T" (transient), for example: attribute *TMyAttributePackage_MyAttribute* in the package *TMyAttributePackage*.
-  2. Create a new package with name "P[package name]" (for example *PMyAttributePackage*) with class *PMyAttributePackage_MyAttribute* inside.
-The new class inherits the *PDF_Attribute* class and contains fields of attributes, which must be saved or retrieved ("P" -- persistent).
-  3. Create a new package with name "M[package name]" (for example *MMyAttributePackage*) with classes *MMyAttributePackage_MyAttributeRetrievalDriver* and *MMyAttributePackage_MyAttributeStorageDriver* inside.
-The new classes inherit *MDF_ARDriver* and *MDF_ASDriver* classes respectively and contain the translation functionality: from T... attribute to P... and vice versa (M -- middle) (see the realization of the standard attributes).
-  4. M... package must contain *AddStorageDrivers(aDriverSeq : ASDriverHSequence* from MDF) and *AddRetrievalDrivers(aDriverSeq : ASDriverHSequence* from MDF) methods, which append to the given sequence  of drivers *aDriverSeq*, which is a sequence of all new attribute drivers (see the previous point) used for the storage/retrieval of attributes.
-  5 Use the standard schema (*StdSchema* unit) or create a new one to add your P-package and compile it.

-If you use the XML format, do the following:
+To enable possibility to save / restore the new attribute in XML format, do the following:
   1. Create a new package with the name Xml[package name] (for example *XmlMyAttributePackage*) containing  class *XmlMyAttributePackage_MyAttributeDriver*.
 The new class inherits *XmlMDF_ADriver* class and contains the translation functionality: from transient to persistent and vice versa (see the realization of the standard attributes in the packages *XmlMDataStd*, for example).
 Add package method AddDrivers which adds your class to a driver table (see below).
   2. Create a new package (or do it in the current one) with two package methods:
 	  * *Factory*, which loads the document storage and retrieval drivers; and
 	  * *AttributeDrivers*, which calls the methods AddDrivers for all packages responsible for persistence of the document.
   3. Create a plug-in implemented as an executable (see example *XmlPlugin*).
 It calls a macro PLUGIN with the package name where you implemented the method Factory.

-If you use the binary format, do the following:
+To enable possibility to save / restore the new attribute in binary format, do the following:
   1. Create a new package with name <i> Bin[package name] </i> (for example *BinMyAttributePackage*) containing a class *BinMyAttributePackage_MyAttributeDriver*.
 The new class inherits *BinMDF_ADriver* class and contains the translation functionality: from transient to persistent and vice versa (see the realization of the standard attributes in the packages *BinMDataStd*, for example).
 Add package method *AddDrivers*, which adds your class to a driver table.
   2. Create a new package (or do it in the current one) with two package methods:
 	  * Factory, which loads the document storage and retrieval drivers; and